-Pennsylvania is a beautiful state and provides a number of benefits to senior retirees.
-Unfortunately, too many Philadelphia area seniors are unable to enjoy all that the Commonwealth has to offer because of a burdensome load of debt.
 Bankruptcy and other debt solutions can often help struggling seniors regain control of their lives.
-(For more on bankruptcy and senior citizens, please see my recent guest post, Senior Citizens and Bankruptcy: When the Wolf is at Grandma’s Door, or the excellent Charleston Bankruptcy Blog published by SC bankruptcy lawyer Russ Demott.)
+Unfortunately, too many Philadelphia area seniors are unable to enjoy all benefits that Pennsylvania offers to retiree because of a burdensome load of debt.
 In my Philadelphia law practice, I frequently see seniors struggling to make ends meet.
-Many are in danger of losing their homes and even their independence, and most have been in increasingly difficult financial straights for many years.
+Many are in danger of losing their homes and even their independence, and most have been in difficult financial straights for many years.

 Many factors contribute to retirees’ financial difficulties, but the most common are sudden loss of income, retirement income that is less than anticipated, the need to support adult children or grandchildren, and unexpected medical bills not covered by Medicare or supplemental insurance.
 In addition, some retirees fall victim to theft, predatory lenders, and out-and-out con artists.
 Often they keep the details of their financial problems from members of their families out of embarrassment or a wish not to trouble anyone.